luotingzhuang/luotingzhuang.github.io/content/authors/admin/_index.md

 ---

 ## About Me
-I’m Luoting Zhuang, a PhD candidate in Medical Informatics at UCLA.
-My research focuses on identifying imaging biomarkers for pulmonary nodules and developing longitudinal models to track nodule changes over time.
-I aim to advance early detection and improve clinical decision-making in lung health.
+I’m Luoting Zhuang, a PhD candidate in Medical Informatics at UCLA, where I develop artificial intelligence and computational modeling approaches to address challenges in medical imaging and precision medicine.
+My work focuses on extracting clinically meaningful biomarkers from imaging data, integrating multimodal information, and building robust models that translate into real-world healthcare applications.